RebeccaHartley/castle-farm/content/barn.md

 ![](http://rebeccahartley.github.io/castle-farm/images/barn/interior.jpeg)

 The brick Roundhouse is the ideal place for reception drinks and to home the bar.
-Later on the Roundhouse can also be used as a break out or quiet area.
+Later on, the Roundhouse is a perfect break out space and quiet area.

 ![](http://rebeccahartley.github.io/castle-farm/images/barn/baar.jpeg)
 {: .right .width25}